 Foreclosure mediation is a process that sometimes helps homeowners keep their homes after they’ve fallen behind in their mortgage payments.

 In some states, the state government budget covers the costs associated with the foreclosure mediation program.
-Other states add supplemental charges to the filing fee that banks have pay when starting a foreclosure, which covers the program's costs.
-A few mediation programs require the homeowner to pay part of the cost of the mediation, but free or low-cost mediation is usually available for borrowers who can’t afford the fees.
+Other states add supplemental charges to the filing fee that banks have to pay when starting a foreclosure, which covers the program's costs.
+A few mediation programs require the homeowner to pay part of the mediation costs, but free or low-cost mediation is usually available for borrowers who can’t afford the fees.

 Foreclosure mediation programs don’t force the bank to provide the borrower with a way to avoid foreclosure, which means borrowers might finish the mediation and still end up losing the home to foreclosure.
 But one study showed that homeowners who participate in mediation are 1.7 times more likely to avoid foreclosure than those who didn’t.
 The process is more successful in some programs than others.

 So, even though participating in foreclosure mediation might not ultimately help you avoid a foreclosure, it doesn't hurt to attend the meeting.
 The bank could be more likely to agree to a nonforeclosure solution, or you might qualify for a loss mitigation option that you hadn’t previously considered.
 Or you might just buy yourself some extra time to remain in the home because foreclosure typically stops during the mediation process.

 Borrowers may work with their loan servicer directly to try to work out a way to avoid foreclosure; this is true whether foreclosure mediation is available or not.
 In most cases, federal law requires servicers to contact borrowers who are behind in their payments to inform them about loss mitigation options.
 State law might set out loss mitigation requirements, too.